beeware/beeware/docs/tutorial/tutorial-0.rst

     of Python from 3.8 onward.
 We'd advise avoiding alphas, betas, and release candidates unless you *really* know what you're doing.

-.. admonition:: Alternative Python distributions / installations
+.. admonition:: Alternative Python distributions

     There are lots of different ways of installing Python.
 You can install Python through `homebrew